CIHR Graduate Scholarships

 - Student saves application

-- Student uploads transcripts (students must also request a hardcopy be sent to the department or hand-delivered by student in a sealed envelope)
+- Student uploads transcripts (students must also request a hardcopy be sent to the unit or hand-delivered by student in a sealed envelope)

 - Referee submits reference letters online

 - Student brings copies of printed, hardcopy, complete application to academic unit (# of copies required determined by unit)